Elliott-dev/NETFLIX_plotting_with_matplotlib/README.md

 I will go through the steps of a basic data analysis and then visualize the dataset by using a box and whisker plot.

-## Instructions
+## Steps

-The instructions for this project are broken down into two parts:
+The steps for this project are broken down into two parts:

 1. Data Cleaning